Wayne Medical Center's Radiology Department is staffed with skilled personnel who possess imaging expertise

 at Wayne Medical Center offers a wide range of inpatient and outpatient therapy

-programs for individuals who have been referred by a physician.
+programs for adults and children who have been referred by a physician.
 Services include:

 • General, occupational and speech therapy